-In-person or virtually, celebrate this #CSEdWeek with four captivating Hour of Code tutorials from CodeCombat
+In-person or virtually, celebrate this #CSEdWeek with five captivating Hour of Code tutorials from CodeCombat

 Kids all over the world need to escape into an immersive adventure more than ever before.
 This Hour of Code comes during one of the most challenging times for parents, students, and educators trying to maneuver shifting learning environments or other difficult situations.
 At the same time, these challenges have highlighted the importance of transferable skills that will give students an advantage in a changing future and a rapidly changing career landscape.
 This year, CodeCombat has over 70 game levels for students to enjoy, including expanded accessibility to reach more students with Ozaria!

 What is the Hour of Code?

 Hour of Code is an international initiative to introduce computer science to students all over the world.
 The Hour of Code happens every year during Computer Science Education Week (CSEdWeek) and this year takes place December 7-13, but you can host an Hour of Code year round.
 CSEdWeek is held the same week every year in honor of computer scientist, Admiral Grace Murray Hopper’s birthday (December 9, 1906).

 In our Ozaria activity, students use the power of coding to defeat a darkness that has taken over the world.
 Through cinematic dialogue, cutscenes, an engrossing soundtrack and immersive sound effects, students will experience new characters, exciting lands, and learn fundamental coding concepts.